aikazu/autosubnuclei/README.md

 ## Disclaimer

 This tool is for educational and ethical testing purposes only.
 The authors are not responsible for any misuse or damage caused by this program.
 Always ensure you have explicit permission to scan the target domain.

+**Changes Made:**

+* Added information about the `tqdm` package.
+* Included details about the new optional arguments (`--output` and `--no-notify`).
+* Explained the configuration file and its location.
+* Updated the output file names to include the `.txt` extension.
+* Added a note about improved error handling and progress indication.
+* Minor formatting and wording improvements.